Payadel/inputs/README.md

 #### Problem 2:

 For future logs or debugging an action, we need to know exactly what parameters each action was executed with.
-For this, it is better to log the variables in Action GitHub.
+For this, it is better to **log the variables** in Action GitHub.
 But this will be tedious, not clean and increase the possibility of error.

 **Solution:** To solve this problem, this action logs inputs by default (both `workflow_dispatch` inputs and those passed to the action with the YAML structure).

+#### Problem 3:

+Logging inputs is not necessarily enough.
+Our action may be executed in different conditions.
+For example, it may be important for us to know on which branch this action was performed?
+Or maybe we want to use the brunch name in other steps.
+Or maybe it is necessary to read a file and save it in a variable or save the result of a shell command in a variable to use in the next steps.

+**Solution:** With the help of this action, you can save any command that can be executed and accessible in GitHub, log the result and use it easily in the next steps. 😎

 ### What is the purpose of your project?